Olloyd321/Logo-Generator/README.md

 ## Description

-This project was created to assist a user in creating a custom logo.
+This project was created to assist a user in creating a generic logo for any starter project.

 ## Table of Contents